eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_ros2idl.rst

     ./ParticipantEntitiesInfo subscriber

-The connection will be made beteen them, as can be illustrated by the monitor itself in the Domain View.
+The connection will be made between them, as can be illustrated by the monitor itself in the Domain View.
 Additionally, the following message will be displayed by the console:

 .. code-block:: bash